airbnb/lottie-ios/README.md

 ```

+## Debugging
+Lottie has a couple of debugging features to know about.
+When an animation is loaded unsupported features are logged out in the console with their function names.

+If you checkout LOTHelpers.h you will see two debug flags. `ENABLE_DEBUG_LOGGING` and `ENABLE_DEBUG_SHAPES`.
+`ENABLE_DEBUG_LOGGING` increases the verbosity of Lottie Logging.
+It logs anytime an animation node is set during animation.
+If your animation if not working, turn this on and play your animation.
+The console log might give you some clues as to whats going on.

+`ENABLE_DEBUG_SHAPES` Draws a colored square for the anchor-point of every layer and shape.
+This is helpful to see if anything is on screen.

+### Keypaths

+LOTAnimationView provides `- (void)logHierarchyKeypaths` which will recursively log all settable keypaths for the animation.
+This is helpful for changing animationations at runtime.

 ## Changing Animations At Runtime

 Lottie can do more than just play beautiful animations.
 Lottie allows you to **change** animations at runtime.